Network requirements

 Concepts

-The following concepts need to be considered when reviewing the network requirements for hybrid cloud:
+You must consider the following concepts when reviewing the network requirements for hybrid cloud:

-Classless Inter-Domain Routing is a notation to represent an IPv4 address range, for example: 10.0.0.0/8.
+CIDR is a notation to represent an IPv4 address range, for example, 10.0.0.0/8.
 The bitmask, the number after the slash, represents the number of fixed bits in the IP address range.
 Higher bitmask values indicate a lower number of addresses in the range.

 • Private IP ranges

-IP ranges used for cloud networks and on-premise networks.
+Private IP ranges are used for cloud networks and on-premise networks, including the following ranges:

 • 10.0.0.0-10.255.255.255